ithivesolutions/guess-pass/readme.md

 #### Folder Structure

 All the source code will be inside **src** directory.
 Inside src, there is client and server directory.
-All the frontend code (react, css, js and any other assets) will be in client directory.
+All the frontend code (react, scss, js and any other assets) will be in client directory.
 Backend Node.js/Express code will be in the server directory.

 #### Babel
 [Babel](https://babeljs.io/) helps us to write code in the latest version of JavaScript and helps us to convert JSX to Javascript.